mocchaust64/token-extensions-boost/examples/permanent-delegate/README.md

 # Permanent Delegate Token Extension

-This example demonstrates how to use `PermanentDelegateToken` from the SDK to create and manage tokens with a permanent delegate - an entity that can move tokens from any account without requiring consent.
+This example demonstrates how to use the PermanentDelegate extension from the Token Extensions Boost SDK to create and manage tokens with a permanent delegate - an entity that can move tokens from any account without requiring the owner's consent.

 ## Key Features